TheOdinProject/curriculum/nodeJS/authentication/session_based_authentication.md

 #### Session store

 Let's talk about our session config which we apply to every incoming request (by mounting it on `app`).
-Firstly, we use the [connect-pg-simple](https://www.npmjs.com/package/connect-pg-simple) library to make express-session store session data in our database (creating a "session" table if it does not already exist).
+Firstly, we use the [connect-pg-simple](https://www.npmjs.com/package/connect-pg-simple) library to make express-session store session data in a "session" table in our database, creating the table if it does not already exist.
+If you look inside your database in psql, you'll be able to see what the session table looks like.
+You can also have a look at the [SQL queries for creating the session table](https://github.com/voxpelli/node-connect-pg-simple/blob/HEAD/table.sql).

 #### Prevent unnecessary session saving